upendrak/2018-06-05-noble/index.md

         need to install anything.
 You access Bash from the Terminal (found in
         <code>/Applications/Utilities</code>).
-        See the Git installation <a href="https://www.youtube.com/watch?v=9LQhwETCdwY ">video tutorial</a>
-        for an example on how to open the Terminal.
         You may want to keep
         Terminal in your dock for this workshop.
       </p>